-In the recent years, Pennsylvania has converted many of its traditional intersections into roundabouts.
+Pennsylvania has been converted many of its traditional intersections into roundabouts in recent years.
 State officials say this has led to a 90-percent reduction in fatal crashes at these intersections, and a 75-percent reduction in injury-causing crashes.
 Roundabouts replace a traditional intersection’s stop signs or traffic signals with a large circular median in the middle of the intersection around which traffic flows.
 Vehicles may proceed into the roundabout only when there is no traffic in the roundabout to their left.

 Roundabouts have co-existed peacefully with humans in other countries throughout Europe like the U.K. and France, and elsewhere like Australia for decades.
 However, roundabouts are a relatively rare and new traffic control device in the United States.
 Pennsylvania’s Department of Transportation has published a web page and YouTube video dedicated to educating Pennsylvania drivers about how to navigate roundabouts in the hopes of further increasing safety.

 Pennsylvania isn’t the only state recognizing the value of roundabouts.
 Many new developments around the country, including in Utah, are opting for the safer interchange.
 There is even a web site creatively titled Roundabouts USA, which is “dedicated to free traffic flow through the design and use of roundabouts” and offers “the most recent news and information about the progress of roundabouts in the USA.”